of sauce tomatoes. I love getting these in late February or March and cooking

 Hands up if you remember “Looking for Alibrandi” – the Melina Marchetta novel that everyone was reading at high schools in the ‘90s.
 It became a film as well, with Greta Scacchi, Anthony La Paglia, and Pia Miranda.
 My clearest memory of that book was what they called “National Wog Day” – when the whole family got together to process and preserve the tomato crop.
 Well, I don’t have much Italian heritage (one great great grandmother), but it’s a tradition I like.

 So, here I am on the last weekend in February, with two boxes of Roma tomatoes to convert into tomato passato.
 That’s 32 kg of tomatoes.
 Yikes!
 Better get on with it.
 At least, I know how to peel a tomato.
-After a while I have a regular production line going.

 Cooked up with just some butter, oil, salt, pepper.